 There are some terrifying creatures in our world.
 Lions and snakes and crocodiles, oh my!
 Sharks even get their own week of the year.
 But there is one little pest that is far more deadly than these that has recently been the object of a lot of fear and hate.Continue Reading ›

 What does malaria feel like?
 If malaria goes untreated, what can it lead to?

-Half of the world’s population, 3.3 billion people, is at risk of malaria.
+Half of the world’s population, 3.3 billion people, is vulnerable to malaria.
 And it’s all because of mosquitoes.